 That night we had a heavy rain and here is what the roof looked like the next morning.
 I let it dry out well and about noon I was ready to begin the paint job.
 As you can see from the above pictures, my roof, which is about 8 years old was losing it's coating and had many spots which were caused by both bird droppings and "berries" from the local palm trees.
 I try to clean my roof at least twice per year but it was time to do something about its condition.

-I started out by mixing the product with the catalyst.
+I started out by mixing the product with the product.
 It is advisable to rent a mixer that has the power to do the job.
-The Liquid Roof is very heavy and will burn out a normal 3/8 or 1/2 drill motor quickly.
+The Liquid Butyl Rubber is very heavy and will burn out a normal 3/8 or 1/2 drill motor quickly.
 You need to mix it thoroughly which takes some time.
 I rented a mixer from Home Depot for $12 for a whole day.
 Well worth it!
 Here is the mixer I used.
-It is advisable to have a helper available to hold the can and pour the catalyst into the product.
+It is advisable to have a helper available to hold the can and pour the product into the product.
 It will take both of your hand and feet to control the mixer as the product is very heavy and thick and causes a lot of drag and twisting force on the mixer.
-After mixing in the catalyst, you have about 4 or 5 hours of working time with the product.
+After mixing in the product, you have about 4 or 5 hours of working time with the product.
 I purchased the product in one 1 gallon can and one 4 gallon can.
 I mixed up the 1 gallon first and used that to do around all my "stuff" up on the roof and around the entire perimeter of the trailer.
 I removed my vent covers for the cutting in and then replaced them before doing the rest of the roof.
 This used up about 3/4 of the gallon.
 The rest I used on the top of the roof.
 The product is supposed to cover about 40 sq feet per gallon if applied as a 20mil thick coating.
 That turned out to be a very accurate figure as I had only a small amount left when I finished.